RefinementReferenceCenter/Modular-MoPSS-Hive-Gate/README.md

 # The Modular Mouse Position Surveillance System (ModMoPSS)
-//Fancy header that gives introduction to the ModMoPSS System The Modular Mouse Position System is an open source behavioral experimentation platform for mice.
+Fancy header that gives introduction to the ModMoPSS System The Modular Mouse Position System is an open source behavioral experimentation platform for mice.

 ## Modular MoPSS Main Controller Unit